loading spinner

 To make this a consistent practice:

-Make it rewarding: Celebrate when you achieve a higher positivity ratio.
+• Make it FUN/REWARDING Celebrate when you achieve a higher positivity ratio.

 Remember, the goal isn't to eliminate negative emotions but to cultivate more positive ones to create a balanced, resilient emotional life.